trdthg/rs-kvstore/README.md

 **Features:**

-- data are stored in files like 1.log, 2.log ... n.log.
+- data are stored in files like _1.log_, _2.log_ ... _n.log_. `n` means
-- `n` means generation: every time the store open, it will create a new log file, and the new `struct Command` will be seralized and stored in the new file.
+  generation: every time the store open, it will create a new log file, and the new `struct Command` will be seralized and stored in the new file.
-- index is maintenced in a BTreeMap, when the store open, it will read all log file and create index(key, CommandPos).
+- index: index is maintenced in a `BTreeMap`, when the store open, it will read all log file and create a btreemap with key and `CommandPos`.
-- compact logs when reach the threadhold.
+- compact: compact logs when reach the threadhold.
+- peristence: use `serde_json` crate

 ## Project-3: Client & Server